 Managing TFSA Over-Contributions

 TSFAs are designed to be an easy savings solution, with simple rules and lots of great benefits.
-But they do have one limitation — over-contributions.

-But at the end of the day, TFSA over-contributions are easy to resolve and require little strategic forethought.
+At the end of the day, TFSA over-contributions are easy to resolve and require little strategic forethought.
 They do, however, require management.
 If you decide to keep the money in the account and incur the associated penalty, just wait a year.
 The over-contribution remedies itself (depending on the size of the excess amount).

 Ultimately, as long as you oversee your accounts and keep yourself abreast of the effects of over-contributions to a TFSA, you save in a manner that is comfortable and effective.